jerysun/Open_Activities/README.md

 - Add the features such as Paging, Sorting and Filtering
 - Use SignalR to enable real time web communication to a chat feature
 - Entity Framework Core 2.x
+- Use Semantic UI instead of Bootstrap plus Material UI

 Have fun,